-Our adventure in Chiang Mai was very eventful but I guess it helps if I just break it down into a list.
+In short — our adventure in Chiang Mai was eventful but I guess it helps if I just break it down into a list.
 But before that, here’s a ‘recap’ video that I made that shows highlights of our trip:

 So, in no particular order, here are 10 things that you should absolutely do and shouldn’t miss in this Thai haven:

 Surely, it would be impossible to visit all 200 temples, but let me show you the 3 popular Wats in Chiang Mai: (3) Wat Sri Suphan, (2) Wat Chedi Luang, and (1) Wat Phra That Doi Suthep.

 » Wat Sri Suphan is commonly known as the ‘Silver Ubosot Shrine’ in which it has a special chapel (ubosot) that is made of silver, nickel, and aluminum (as Rupi silver and Hang silver are rare and expensive).
 This was done to exibit the work of the nearby Wua Lai silver-making community.
 Located at Wualai Road, it’s best to visit here on Tuesdays/Thursdays/Saturdays between 5:30PM to 7:00PM since they hold a ‘Monk Chat’ now and then.